Monadical-SAS/redux-time/README.md

 Redux is already capable of time-travel currently, however you cant slow down the speed of time, reverse time, or jump to a specific point in time since redux only knows about the list of actions and has no first-class conept of time.
 This library makes time a first-class concept, and gives you careful control over its progression.

 What that means specifically, is that every time a `TICK` action is dispatched with a `current_timestamp` parameter, the `animations` reducer looks through the active animations in `animations.queue`, calls their respective `tick` functions with a `delta` parameter, and uses their output to render a state tree at that point in time.

-The `AnimationHandler` dispatches a `TICK` action on every `requestAnimationFrame`, and as long as all your active tick functions complete in <20ms, the page can render thousands of simultaneous animations smoothly.
-When used with `node` outside of a browser it uses `setTimout`, though you can easily turn off time progression and call `TICK` manually instead.

 Every tick function is a pure function of the `start_state`, `end_state`, and delta from `start_time`.
 This makes animations really easy to reason about compared to traditional solutions.
 Debugging is also drastically simpler, since you can slow down and even **reverse** the flow of time to carefully inspect animtion progress!